cortexlabs/cortex/docs/deployments/apisplitter-deployment.md

-Once your APIs are deployed you can deploy an APISplitter to split traffic between different predictor APIs.
+Once your APIs are deployed you can deploy an APISplitter to split traffic between different SyncAPIs.

 ## `cortex deploy`